shoutguner/simple-todo/README.md

 [Try out demo on Heroku](https://young-stream-5505.herokuapp.com/#/todo).

-**Keep in mind, that files you upload (comments attachments), will be deleted in a short term, or will not be saved at all, if they are large, because of Heroku file system settings, and you probably may not download these files.**
+**Keep in mind, that files you upload (comments attachments), will be deleted in a short term, or will not be saved at all, if they are large, because of Heroku file system settings, and you probably will not be able download these files.**

 **I recommend using small txt files for testing uploading and downloading.**